gravitational/teleport/rfd/0162-machine-id-token-join-method-bot-instance.md

 then the second-oldest entry will be removed.
 This prevents growth without bounds but also ensures that the original record is retained.

+In addition, the TTL of the BotInstance resource will be extended.

 If a BotInstance does not exist, then one will be created.

-Specific edge-cases to handle:

-- BotInstance does not exist but renewal is received
-  - Reject renewals, trigger `tbot` to exit and suggest reset, OR
-  - Create a BotInstance and continue as normal.
-Warn/Error log.
-- Join method/token changes:
-  - Reject renewals, trigger `tbot` to exit and suggest reset, OR
-  - Emit warning and continue.
-  - Consider case where linked Bot changes
+In the case that this occurs for a bot using the `token` join method and this is a renewal, a warning will be emitted and the initial generation of the BotInstance will be sourced from the certificates current generation counter.

 #### Recording Heartbeat Data

-A new RPC will be added for submitting Heartbeat data.
+A new RPC will be added for submitting heartbeat data:

 ```protobuf
 syntax = "proto3";